realmagicgreen/magicgreen11ty/src/articles/2018-05-12-singapore-botanic-gardens.md

 The Healing Garden showcases over 400 varieties of plants used medicinally.
 It' i's laid out thematically relating to component parts of the body such as head, respiratory and reproductive systems.

 {% assign name = '-04' %}
-{% include partials/image.html, name: name, caption: 'Artemisia, the ancient, and still the best, cure for Malaria.' %}
+{% include 'partials/image.html', name: 'name', caption: 'Artemisia, the ancient, and still the best, cure for Malaria.' %}